Evolution systems: A framework for studying generic mathematical structures: Introduction

 \koment{\mrak{ We are also planning to search for new concrete applications in physics, philosophy, and related areas of science, not excluding mathematics of course, where many examples had already been explored and where the theoretical foundations live. }}

 \paragraph{Historical remarks.} The concept of an evolution system is formally new (although the ideas are at least as old as the theory of categories), however the main results are adaptations of abstract \emph{\fra\ theory} of universal homogeneous structures.
-This theory was created by Roland \fra~\cite{Fraisse} in the fifties of the last century, in the language of model theory.
+This theory was created by Roland \fra~\cite{Fraisse} around the year 1954 using the language of model theory.
 Namely, \fra\ observed that Cantor's theorem characterizing the linearly ordered set of the rational numbers can actually be stated and proved in a much more general setup, using any first-order language.
-Actually, \fra\ considered relational structures only, however adding algebraic operations does not change much.
-The main result of \fra\ states that, given a suitable class of finite structures satisfying certain natural conditions (including the amalgamation property), there exists a unique countable ultra-homogeneous structure from which one can reconstruct the original class.
+Actually, \fra\ only considered relational structures, however adding algebraic operations does not affect the result. \fra's main result states that, given a suitable class of finite structures satisfying certain natural conditions (including the amalgamation property), there exists a unique countable ultra-homogeneous structure from which one can reconstruct the original class.
 Ultra-homogeneity (often called just \emph{homogeneity}) means that every isomorphism between finite substructures extends to an automorphism.
 Soon after \fra's work, the theory was extended by J\'onsson~\cite{Jon} to uncountable structures, with extra cardinal arithmetic assumptions.
 As it happens, \fra\ theory actually has a purely category-theoretic nature, although it was formally stated this way (almost forty years after \fra's work) by Droste and G\"obel~\cite{DroGoe} and several years ago explored by the first author~\cite{Kub40, Kub41}, also in metric-enriched categories.
-The concept of an evolution system, the leitmotiv of the present note, arose few years ago during the first author's investigations, mainly as a natural language extracting the essence of the theory of universal homogeneous structures, while also offering a wider scope of possible applications, far beyond model theory.
+The concept of an evolution system, the main topic of the present note, arose few years ago during the first author's investigations, mainly as a natural language extracting the essence of the theory of universal homogeneous structures, while also offering a wider scope of possible applications, far beyond model theory.